petrstepanov/gnome-macos-remap/README.md

 ## Changelog

-`Apr 32, 2021` • Changed setup mode from global (for all users) to local user.
+`Apr 23, 2022` • Changed setup mode from global (for all users) to local user.
 Fixed the `ctrl d` delete line shortcut workflow.

+`Apr 22, 2022` • Added support for new Screenshot tool in GNOME 42.

+`May 30, 2022` • Tweaked some Nano key combinations in Terminal.

 `Dec 16, 2021` • Fixed the `ctrl w` keyboard shortcut in Terminal.